opensafely/documentation/docs/ehrql-new-tutorial-intro.md

    that contains these examples.
 2. Open the `.zip` file.
 3. Extract the `databuilder/ehrql-tutorial-examples` somewhere.
+4. In the `ehrql-tutorial-examples` directory that you extracted, delete the `outputs` directory.
+   This contains outputs that have been generated already for the dataset definitions.
+   We will regenerate these throughout this tutorial.
-4. You will need to navigate to the directory that you extracted when working in a terminal.
+4. Navigate to the `ehrql-tutorial-examples` directory that you extracted when working in a terminal.

 ### Loading a dataset definition into Data Builder